Diolemos/Diolemos/README.md

 Programmer
 ----------

-I've been learning web development and computer science for a few years.
-Looking for my first work experience
+I'm here to learn and to explore cool projects.

-* 🌍  I'm based in Joinville, SC.
-Brazil
+* 🌍  I'm based in Joinville, SC Brazil.
 * ✉️  You can contact me at [pedro.devsc@outlook.com](mailto:pedro.devsc@outlook.com)
 * 🧠  I'm learning Python's Flask and Java's Tomcat
 * 🤝  I'm open to collaborating on Projects